Muskogee County District Court 08.02.23

 Initial appearances

+CHAMBERS, Dacota Bradley Allen aka CHAMBERS, Dakota aka JONES, Dacota Bradly Allen.
+Driving a motor vehicle while under the influence of alcohol — second and subsequent.
+Bond same.
+Preliminary hearing Aug.
+17.

-Jeff Daniel aka REES, Jeffery aka ROMERO, Guadalupe.
-Assault, battery or assault and battery with a dangerous weapon; second-degree burglary.
-Bond $50,000.
+CHAVEZ, Alejandro Gonzalez.
+Domestic assault, battery or assault and battery with a dangerous weapon.
+Bond $10,000.
 Sounding docket Aug.
-16.

-SCROGGINS, Aaron Lane.
-Domestic assault and battery by strangulation.
-Bond $7,500.
-Sounding docket Aug.
-16.

-WARNER, Dorcas Renee.
-Assault and battery on medical care provider.
-Bond $2,500.
-Sounding docket Oct.
-3.
+24.

 Revocation